 |State / Territory||Median Y/Y Deposit Growth (%) - Level|

-- Over the year ending in the third quarter of 2018, median growth in shares and deposits was highest in Idaho (6.3 percent) and Utah (6.0 percent).
+Over the year ending in the third quarter of 2019, median growth in shares and deposits was highest in Idaho (8.9 percent) and Maine (5.5 percent).

-- Median growth in shares and deposits was negative in New Jersey (-2.1 percent), Connecticut (-0.7 percent), Arkansas (-0.6 percent), and North Carolina (-0.3 percent) over the year ending in the third quarter of 2019.
-At the median, shares and deposits were unchanged in Rhode Island and grew the least in Washington, D.C.
+Median growth in shares and deposits was negative in New Jersey (-2.1 percent), Connecticut (-0.7 percent), Arkansas (-0.6 percent), and North Carolina (-0.3 percent) over the year ending in the third quarter of 2019.
+At the median, shares and deposits were unchanged in Kentucky and Pennsylvania, and grew the least in Washington, D.C.
 (0.2 percent) and Louisiana and Virginia (both 0.3 percent).

 Median Annual Membership Growth

 |State / Territory||Median Y/Y Member Growth (%) - Level|

 - While overall membership in federally insured credit unions continued to grow during the year ending in the third quarter of 2019, at the median, membership was unchanged.
 Membership increased 0.1 percent at the median over the year ending in the third quarter of 2018.
 Overall, almost half of federally insured credit unions had fewer members at the end of the third quarter of 2019 than a year earlier.
 Credit unions with falling membership tend to be small; about 70 percent had less than $50 million in assets.